 Fluid dynamics, the study of fluids in motion, lies at the heart of most questions that humans ask of the ocean.
 Increasing numbers of people are moving to its coastlines, yet the added stress we put on the ocean can overwhelm its benefits.
-Evaluating problems such as storm surges, climate change, and pollutant discharges requires a detailed knowledge of ocean, estuary, and air-sea transport processes.
+Understanding problems such as storm surges, climate change, and pollutant discharges requires a detailed knowledge of ocean, estuary, and atmosphere transport processes.

 NEWS